Timeshare Real Estate

 When a timeshare property is owned by deed (deeded ownership), it is considered “real” property.
 As such, many real estate laws (though not all) are applicable to timeshare owners in the same way they are to home owners.
 For instance, owners of deeded timeshares must pay property taxes on their vacation real estate.
 (Interestingly, however, even some current owners are unaware that they are paying taxes on their timeshare interest, because these taxes are often bundled with annual timeshare maintenance fees as one payment.)

-Because deeded timeshares are legal property, they can be sold, rented, willed and inherited just like traditional real estate.
+Because deeded timeshares are legal property, they can be sold, rented, willed, and inherited just like traditional real estate.
 If you inherit a timeshare, you will assume responsibility for any mortgage payments as well as the annual property taxes/maintenance fees, just as you would if you inherited a traditional home.
 Similarly, if you decide you do not want the timeshare vacation property, you are still responsible for these expenses until you sell the property and transfer the title to the new owner.
-Whether you decide to keep or sell timeshare property, you many wish to hire an attorney or work with a professional timeshare closing company to help you legally transfer the title of the timeshare from the deceased to you or the buyer.
-Click here for more information on what to do if you have inherited timeshare real estate.
+Whether you decide to keep or sell timeshare property, you may wish to hire an attorney or work with a professional timeshare closing company to help you legally transfer the title of the timeshare from the deceased to you or the buyer.

 If you initially purchased on the resale market (directly from the previous timeshare owner), your outlook is a little more promising.
 Because timeshare resales are generally priced closer to the real market value than developer-sold timeshares, the price you initially paid will be similar to what you can expect to receive for its sale.

 Take Florida, for instance.
 Because Florida is home to the most timeshare resorts of any state in the U.S., they led the way in implementing laws regulating the timeshare real estate industry.
 The Florida Vacation Plan and Timesharing Act stipulates that the rescission period for timeshare contracts is 10 calendar days, provided the developer/seller is notified in writing.
-Timeshare closings processed before the 10 day rescission period are not legally binding.
-Click here for other examples of state regulation of timeshares.
+Timeshare closings processed before the 10-day rescission period are not legally binding.

 Since selling or buying a timeshare is similar to a traditional real estate transaction, there are a number of options and resources available to you.
 Sellers can choose to advertise timeshare resales independently, through an online for-sale-by-owner service, or they can enlist the services of a professional timeshare broker to help them through the entire timeshare sales process.
 Similarly, buyers can choose to browse online advertisements and make offers independently, or they can hire a broker who can sift through properties, present them with those that match their budget and preferences and negotiate for them.